anassri/All-A-Bot/README.md

 # list of triggers/responses:
 ## Triggers:
 * message matching a particular string/regex
+  * Starts with/starts with prefix and command name
+  * Contains a string anywhere in a message
 * message from a user with a role matching a particular string/regex
 * message from a user with a handle matching a particular string/regex
 * emoji reaction matching a particular string/regex